FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

 ## `pynxtools` - **`read_nexus`**

-While `verify_nexus´ is used as a straightforward tool for validating a NeXus file, `read_nexus` outputs a debug log for a given NeXus file by annotating the data and metadata entries with the schema definitions from the respective NeXus base classes and application definitions to which the file refers to.
+While `verify_nexus` is used as a tool for _validating_ a NeXus file, `read_nexus` is an _annotator_ tools.
+It outputs a debug log for a given NeXus file by annotating the data and metadata entries with the definitions from the respective NeXus base classes and application definitions to which the file refers to.
 This can be helpful to extract documentation and understand the concept defined in the NeXus application definition.
 The command used is:

 ```console